Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 What Is AWS Lambda?

 A Lambda function is a small program that performs a specific task.
-It executes when specific events occur in other AWS services, such as when an object is added in an Amazon S3 bucket.
+It executes when specific events occur in other AWS services, such as when an object is added to an Amazon S3 bucket.
 Some call this Function-as-a-Service (FaaS), although the Lambda ecosystem goes beyond that.

 Each function runs in an isolated environment with its own file system view and resources.
 Also, the FaaS approach lets your cloud provider manage most infrastructure tasks compared to CaaS.
 Check this out: